 Abruzzo is an Italian wine region on the east (Adriatic) coast.
 In terms of quantitative wine production, it remains Italy’s fifth most prominent region after Sicily, Puglia, Veneto and Emilia-Romagna.
 The geographical makeup of Abruzzo is quite remarkable.
 A rugged, mountainous region with a lengthy coastline, its lush, green landscape is scattered with national parks and forests.
 Abruzzo is ideally situated between the Adriatic sea to the east and the Apennine mountain range and the Maiella massif to the west.
 The region is home to Gran Sasso, one of Italy’s highest peaks at 2912 masl.
 The high altitudes see dramatic diurnal temperature variations which, when combined with cool mountain air currents, moderate the temperatures in the vineyards situated on the slopes.
 This provides a perfect mesoclimate for vines with the most favourable growing conditions being found in the low hills of Teramo, the Colline Teramane.

 Passerina is an ancient and traditional grape variety used in white wines from central Italy.
-The variety differs considerably from region to region in terms of the wine it makes, but a familiar character of ripe citrus fruit unites all Passerina wines.
+It differs considerably from region to region in terms of the wine it makes, but a familiar character of ripe citrus fruit unites all Passerina wines.